Amit931/nftmarket/README.md

  there are i use two functions
  1. tokenURI - I use it to find NFT URI on the behalf of id.
- 2. safeMint - In safeMint function i pass uri string which going to mint
+ 2. safeMint - In safeMint function i pass uri string which going to mint \n
- --- in first line of function i have checked uniqueness of token.
+ --- in first line of function i have checked uniqueness of token. \n
  --- in second line of function i have pish Uri string into the tokenURIs array.
  --- in thired line of function i have get length of tokenURIs array and assign it into the fiunction variable _id.
  --- in fourth line of function i have mapped _id to uri (its for uniqueness)